Planning and Environment

 Chambers & Partners

-We provide practical and commercial advice on the full range of planning and compulsory purchase issues faced by our landowner, developer and institutional clients.
-Those issues include development control, plan preparation, planning agreements, due diligence and compulsory purchase.
+We provide practical and commercial advice on the full range of planning, compulsory purchase and environmental issues faced by our landowner, developer and institutional clients.
+Those issues include development control, plan preparation, planning agreements, due diligence, compulsory purchase, environmental impact assessment, waste management, water pollution, energy use, hazardous substances, habitats and nature conservation, flooding, environmental permitting and contaminated land.

 You will be assigned a dedicated partner to personally handle your case, someone you can call for updates or answer questions at any time.
 Should you require it, they will also be able to call upon expertise from other areas of the firm to advise on your case, areas such as property, tax, charity, and finance.